wpbones/pure-css-switch/README.md

 * `flat-round` - default
 * `flat-square`

-You should use something lokk like:
+You should use something look like:

 ```php
 <?php echo WPKirk\PureCSSSwitch\Html\HtmlTagSwitchButton::name( 'test-switch-7' )->theme( 'flat-square' ); ?>